 ii Grandfathering of existing capital instruments

-The Basel III agreement includes a detailed approach to the grandfathering of existing instruments.
+The Basel III agreement included a detailed approach to the grandfathering of existing instruments.
 It should be noted that the approach to grandfathering in the European Union under the Capital Requirements Regulation5 is different.
 Under Basel III:

 - capital instruments that no longer qualify as non-common equity Tier 1 or Tier 2 capital under Basel III are being phased out over a 10-year period that started on 1 January 2013.
 The base is fixed at the nominal amount outstanding on 1 January 2013.
 The level of recognition was capped at 90 per cent on 1 January 2013, and is being reduced by 10 percentage points in each subsequent year.
-Recognition of capital instruments will be fully phased out by 1 January 2022; and
+Recognition of such capital instruments will be fully phased out by 1 January 2022; and

 - recognition of instruments with an incentive to redeem (e.g., a step-up in their coupon if redemption does not take place on a certain date) will be phased out at their effective maturity date.
 This will catch most existing innovative Tier 1 issues as well as Tier 2 issues with a step-up.